pombredanne/tsuru-healer/README.md

 tsuru-healer detects whether a virtual machine - belonging to a Load Balancer - is down, and fixes it by replacing the VM.

+##Running

+To be able to talk to tsuru one must obtain a token via `tsr token` command.
+Export this token in the environment variable `TSURU_TOKEN`.
+The next step is to run the binary, e.g.:

+    $ ./healer tsuruapi.com:8080